NicoCereghini/DSC-288R---Spotify-Capstone-Project/README.md

 # DSC-288R---Spotify-Capstone-Project

-This project is an analysis of 3 clustering approaches based on emotion used for playlist generation using Spotify API track metadata.:musical_note: :headphones:
+This project is an analysis of 3 clustering approaches based on emotion used for playlist generation using Spotify API track metadata. :musical_note: :headphones:

 ### :fire: Steps to Run :fire: :rocket: